I’m at a loss and I don’t know where to begin.

 But contrasting the crumbling cement, earthen and grass homes in Uganda with the gold-leafed statues near the Invalides and its massive guided dome is … jarring.

 Contrasting a person selling used plastic tubs out of a dirt floored corrugated steel shack against a person selling Berthillon ice cream on the streets of Île St Louis makes me feel like shit.
-It even felt wrong to enjoy the ice cream.
+It even felt somehow wrong to enjoy the ice cream.
+Stupid, I know.

-I know I’ve had advantages and benefits from being born in the States.
-I knew someone in college that acted superior even after being served a meal.
-He jokingly and quietly said, “Servitude!” to a waitress after she walked away with the dirty plates.
+I know I’ve had advantages and benefits from being born in the States… being born a white male, etc. I knew a guy in college that acted superior after being served a meal.
+He jokingly and quietly said, “Servitude!” to the back a waitress after she walked away with the dirty plates.
 It was a pompous, haughty thing to say and I was taken aback.
 I understand why some people feel superior when they are privileged, but it has always made me feel somehow nauseous.
 But, admitting this probably makes me come off as patronizing.

 I was one of the protestors during the Occupy Movement, and I have said plenty in regards to the responsibility of the 1% in the US.
 However, I also know I am one of the 1% when it comes to the global population.
 So are you.
 Check this site to verify that.